 The participant must own and operate the replacement vehicle or engine.
 The participant may obtain financing to assist in the purchase.
-The SECAT Program requires that the Sacramento Area Council of Governments and the SMAQMD be added as a lien holder on the title of the replacement vehicle throughout the term of the agreement (usually five years).
-The Participant must provide proof by submitting either a copy of the replacement vehicle title or the invoice documents listing the lien holder(s) on the replacement vehicle.
+The SECAT Program requires that the SMAQMD be added as a lien holder on the title of the replacement vehicle throughout the term of the agreement (usually five years).
+If the participant is not financing or leasing the replacement vehicle, then they must provide proof by submitting the replacement vehicle title via DMV and invoice documents listing the lien holder(s) on the replacement vehicle.

-SACOG and the SMAQMD should be listed on the vehicle title as follows:
+SMAQMD should be listed on the vehicle title as follows: